 |Breakup on Application of Value added || || || || || |

 l Gross Value Added is Revenue less Expenditure (excludingdepreciation expenditure on employee & directors service).

 l Replacement and expansion is retained earnings +depreciation +deferred tax.

-l The Company has been constantly investing towards replacement and expansionexpenditure to ensure fulfillment of market demand.
+l The Company has been constantly investing towards replacement andexpansion expenditure to ensure fulfilment of market demand.

 RISK & CONCERN

-l Mitigating risk an action that reduces the impact or likelihood of arisk. l Retention where no worthwhile controls actions are feasible and the risk iswithin the organization's risk tolerance.
+l Mitigating risk an action that reduces the impact or likelihood of arisk. l Retention where no worthwhile controls actions are feasible and the risk iswithin the organisation's risk tolerance.

 Why is it considered as a Risk?